 Why Fourier Belongs in Hilbert Space

-The site has touched Fourier analysis twice already, from two very different vantage points.
+Two earlier pages have approached Fourier analysis from very different vantage points.
+In

-decomposed periodic functions into discrete frequencies and asserted Parseval's identity.
+periodic functions into discrete frequencies and asserted Parseval's identity.
+In

-we generalized to functions on \(\mathbb{R}\) and stated Plancherel's theorem.
-In both pages,
+generalized to functions on \(\mathbb{R}\) and stated Plancherel's theorem.
+In both pages, several

-several foundational results were stated, used, or sketched — some explicitly deferred to "the
+foundational results were stated, used, or sketched.
+Some were explicitly deferred to "the

-forthcoming page on Fourier analysis in Hilbert spaces," and others (notably the classical
+forthcoming page on Fourier analysis in Hilbert spaces."
+Others, notably the classical Parseval

-Parseval identity for Fourier series) proved directly but awaiting recognition as instances
+identity for Fourier series, were proved directly but await recognition as instances of a more

 Hilbert spaces